 Our College Council is charged with the responsibility of applying the highest standards of corporate governance, as well as for ensuring our ongoing viability.

-Members: Nicki Amiel (Chair, OC 1979), Howard Bishop, Penny Burns (Chair of the Finance, Audit, Compliance Committee), Traci Crampton (Chair of the Succession Committee), Cameron Frazer (OC 1986), Phil Galloway (Chair of the Building and Property Committee), Paul Gower (Vice Chair), Ken Lark, Kim Visek-Johnson, Kate Bennett Eriksson and Jennifer Neate.
+Members: Nicki Amiel (Chair, OC 1979), Howard Bishop, Penny Burns (Chair of the Finance, Risk, Audit, Compliance Committee), Kate Eriksson Cameron Frazer (OC 1986), Phil Galloway (Chair of the Building and Property Committee), Paul Gower (Vice Chair), Ken Lark (Chair of the Succession & Board Development Committee), Melissa Marcus, Jennifer Neate (Vice Chair, Chair of the Foundation) and Kim Visek-Johnson.

 Role of the College Council